 Hard Molded Bottom Cleats

 These are made from hard plastic and are permanently attached to the outsole.
 They are usually less expensive and preferred by younger players, typically those below high school level.

-- Available for about $65, the Nike Alpha Strike 2 3/4 TD BG is a mid-priced football cleat designed with kids in mind.
-It comes in four cool color combinations and is available in youth sizes 1-6.
+- Available for about $35, the Under Armour Boys' Crusher RM Jr. Wide Football Cleats is a low-priced football cleat designed with kids in mind.
+It comes in black with white and is available in youth sizes 1-6.

 - With three color options, including royal/black, red/black, and all black, Under Armour Fierce Phantom Mid MC football cleats offer a secondary set of cleats for explosive acceleration as well as a bit of style in sizes 1-6.
 Costing about $45, these cleats give you support and durability on the low-end of the price scale.